brendantyler/brendantyler/README.md

 # Hello, I'm Brendan Galman

-I am a Software Development student  at Manitoba Institute of Trades and Technology in Winnipeg, Manitoba, Canada.
+I am a Software Developer that studied at Manitoba Institute of Trades and Technology located in in Winnipeg, Manitoba, Canada.

 I am passionate about programming and am trying to grow and improve my programming skills.